 Moscow, the capital of Russia, is a political, scientific, historical, architectural and business center of this huge country.

-Moscow’s history attracts the most tourists, as they are fascinated by its surreal and sometimes brutal but nevertheless thrilling and jaw dropping national story.
+Moscow’s history attracts the most tourists, as they are fascinated by it is a surreal and sometimes brutal but nevertheless thrilling and jaw-dropping national story.

-In this city, visited by 17 million tourists annually, the history, told in its numerous museums, some of which are the world’s greates, interacts with modernity.
+In this city, visited by 17 million tourists annually, the history, told in its numerous museums, some of which are the world’s greatest, interacts with modernity.

 For example, in the Garden of Fallen Monuments (Fallen Monument Park), you can see entire clusters of modern art contrasting with the very non-conceptual Communist monuments.

 Generally speaking, Moscow today is safe as much as other cities in Europe, despite its problematic history with criminal activity in the 90s.
 However, if you’re planning on traveling to Moscow, keep in mind that you should always keep your guard up and remain aware of your surroundings, just in case.

 Generally speaking, transportation in Moscow is safe, but you should bear in mind that kidnappings have been known to happen, mostly in unlicensed taxis, so be careful when hailing one on the streets.
 Keep in mind that the most dangerous areas where small crime tends to occur are the underground walkways, called “perekhods”.
 Only use official services like Yandex Taxi, Uber or Gett taxi.

 Pickpocketing is very common in Moscow, and surprisingly it is mostly performed by groups of children.
 Pay attention to your belongings, don’t leave them in plain sight and be especially careful in crowded places like stations or near tourist attractions.

 NATURAL DISASTERS RISK : LOW